Skip to content

 reb_simulation_steps(r, 10);

-// This automatically saves everything stored in r->ri_custom.data to the file.
+// This automatically saves everything stored in r->integrator.state to the file.

 reb_simulation_save_to_file(r, "out.bin");

 // Free the original simulation.
-This will call leapfrog_reset() which is responsible for freeing r->ri_custom.data.
+This will call leapfrog_reset() which is responsible for freeing r->integrator.state.

 reb_simulation_free(r);